A Man in Black Sweatshirt Holding Rolled Money While Handcuffed

 – Voltaire

-However, one must differentiate between being persuasive (which I’m advocating), and being manipulative (which I’m not), with the difference lying in it’s intended benefit.
-There’s a thin line between the two, and when that line gets blurred is when there are dire consequences.
+Absolutely.
+One must differentiate between being persuasive (which I’m advocating), and being manipulative (which I am not), with the difference lying in its intended benefit.
+There’s a thin line between the two, and when that line gets blurred, there are dire consequences.

-Yes, maybe I am the pot calling the kettle black, but after some clarification from all too eager authorities assisting me in where to draw the line and make that distinction, I believe I’m highly qualified in what I’m talking about.
+Yes, maybe I am the pot calling the kettle black, but after some clarification from all too eager authorities assisting me in where to draw the line and make that distinction, I believe I’m highly qualified in what I’m talking about (con artist or not).

 Persuasion is about injecting your ideas and thoughts into something or someone, without being overly aggressive or pushy, thus turning someone off.

-Everybody has the power in them to be persuasive.
-For that matter everybody has the power in them to be a fraud.
-Like anything in life, it’s tied into the person’s intention.
+Everybody has the power to be persuasive.
+For that matter, everybody has the power in them to be a fraud.
+Like anything in life, it’s tied to the person’s intention.

 Since you were a baby you’ve had it.
-The most brilliant persuaders of all time have been children.
-Easily able to dictate the narrative in order to get whatever it is they desired.
+The most brilliant con artists of all time have been children.
+Easily able to dictate the narrative to get whatever it is they so desire.
 Think about it.
-Only problem is due to lack of sheer imagination and brain power, desires are set rather low:
+The only problem is due to a lack of sheer imagination and brain power, desires are set rather low:

 • Milk